Answering a crucial question: What is SD-WAN?

 Search for an SD-WAN partner, set goals, and get executive buy-in to ensure a successful SD-WAN deployment.

-Firstly, your enterprise must determine whether or not to engage with a managed service partner to implement your software-defined wide area network architecture.
-There are many benefits to this; but care must be taken to choose an SD-WAN partner who will offer full transparency into the transition process without demanding total control.
+Firstly, your enterprise must determine whether to engage with a managed service partner to implement your software-defined wide area network architecture.
+There are many benefits to this, but care must be taken to choose an SD-WAN partner who will offer complete transparency into the transition process without demanding total control.

-A successful SD-WAN deployment is also dependent on complete buy-in from your organization’s leadership.
-Executives must be thoroughly informed of the mission and goals of the SD-WAN transition to ensure an efficient and effective migration.
-This means having productive conversations early on and getting all sectors of the business invested in the smooth deployment of cloud-delivered SD-WAN.
+A successful SD-WAN deployment also depends on complete buy-in from your organization’s leadership.
+Executives must be thoroughly informed of the mission and goals of the SD-WAN transition to ensure an efficient and effective migration—having productive conversations early on and getting all sectors of the business invested in the smooth deployment of cloud-delivered SD-WAN.

 Back to Top